-Capital preservation rating indicates the level certainty regarding timely payment of the original investment as per the terms fund. а Capital preservation rating is aimed towards investors who are mindful of their original investment and do not intent to extend to downside risk, while retaining the ability to tap upside potential.
+Capital preservation rating indicates the level of certainty regarding timely payment of the original investment as per the terms fund.
+Capital preservation rating is aimed towards investors who are mindful of their original investment and do not intent to have downside risk, while retaining the ability to tap upside potential.

-Every mutual fund investor has distinct investment objectives and preferences.
+- 1.3 Every mutual fund investor has a distinct set of investment objectives and preferences.
 All investors typically have unique risk-return perceptions and investment horizons that make it difficult to assess these preferences with a single yardstick.
 PACRA's Mutual Fund Performance Ranking attempts to address these investor needs.
 The performance ranking provides an initial screening criterion to investors.
 It is based on the historical returns of a fund relative to other funds in a similar category.
-PACRA mainly follows Circular No. 7 of 2009 of SECP's guidelines and any continuations thereafter for defining fund categories - each having distinct characteristics - and rankings of funds in a particular category are comparable.

-With the maturity in the domestic industry in terms of availability of long-term performance results, PACRA covers three distinct time periods in performance rankings: i) a performance ranking based on fund's performance during the trailing 12 months (1-Year Ranking), ii) a performance ranking based on fund's performance during the trailing 36- months (3-Year Ranking), and iii) a performance ranking based on fund's performance during the trailing 60-months (5-Year Ranking).
+PACRA mainly follows Circular No. 7 of 2009 of SECP's guidelines & any continuations thereafter for defining fund categories each having distinct characteristics and rankings of funds in a particular category are comparable. - 1.4 With the maturity in the domestic industry in terms of availability of long-term performance results, PACRA covers three distinct time periods in performance rankings i.e., a performance ranking based on fund's performance during the trailing 12 months (1-Year Ranking), a performance ranking based on fund's performance during the trailing 36-months (3-Year Ranking), and a performance ranking based on fund's performance during the trailing 60-months (5-Year Ranking).